DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation: Baselines

-We implement all baselines and conduct all experiments on NVIDIA A100 GPUs to ensure fair comparison.
-All methods are evaluated under identical hyperparameter settings as the proposed \method{}, using the Adam optimizer with a learning rate of $1\times10^{-4}$, a weight decay of $1\times10^{-12}$, a hidden embedding dimension of 128, and three GNN layers.
-Following standard unsupervised domain adaptation protocols~\citep{wu2020unsupervised,yin2022deal, wang2025dusego}, all baselines are trained on labeled source-domain data and evaluated on unlabeled target-domain data.
-We report classification accuracy on TUDataset benchmarks (e.g., PROTEINS, NCI1) and AUC scores on OGB datasets (e.g., ogbg-molhiv), with all results averaged over five independent runs.
+\textbf{Implementation Details.} We implement \method{} and all baselines in PyTorch and conduct all experiments on NVIDIA A100 GPUs.
+For the encoder, \method{} adopts HGCN~\citep{liu2019hyperbolic} as the backbone, enabling adaptive representation learning across hyperbolic, Euclidean, and spherical spaces by modulating the curvature parameter $c$.
+All experiments use identical hyperparameter settings, with Adam, a learning rate of $1\times10^{-4}$, weight decay of $1\times10^{-12}$, hidden dimension 128, and three GNN layers.
+We set the manifold curvature to $c=-1.0$, the confidence threshold to $\zeta = 0.7$, and $\lambda_{1} = \lambda_{2} = \lambda_{3} = 0.1$.
+Following prior settings~\citep{wu2020unsupervised,yin2022deal}, \method{} is trained on labeled source data and evaluated on unlabeled target data.
+We report accuracy on TUDataset benchmarks (e.g., PROTEINS) and AUC on OGB datasets (e.g., ogbg-molhiv), averaged over five independent runs.